adrianaarcia/Enigma/README.md

 # Enigma
 Testing the NSA's Enigma machine implementation.
+Last Updated: 11/11/2020

 ## Description
 This project is focused on unit testing and measuring code coverage for a simulated Enigma machine.
 To learn a bit about the history of this